ehopki12/Instance-Segmentation-of-Dislocations-in-TEM/README.md

 ``git clone https://gitlab.com/computational-materials-science/public/publication-data-and-code/2023_IEEE_Instance-Segmentation-of-Dislocations-in-TEM.git``

-Create a python enviroment using
+Create a python environment using
 ``pip install -r requirements.txt``

 Download the [checkpoint](https://drive.google.com/file/d/1ABDDwBTycn-z8JIRTqfRIQlycoHlMQNc) of the model and create a directory checkpoint and place it there .